trustcrypto/documentation-theme-jekyll/pages/mydoc/pdguide.md

 {% include callout.html content="**Step 9.** Your device will now automatically reboot.
 Enter the PIN for you first profile to unlock OnlyKey." type="default" %}

 {% include callout.html content="**Step 10.** Select [Preferences] from the top menu and then click [Set Wipe Mode].
-Full wipe will completely erase both the OnlyKey data and firmware in the event of a factory default." type="default" %}
+Full wipe will completely erase both the OnlyKey data and firmware in the event of a factory default.
+This is an important step as if this is not set it is possible to determine which firmware edition is loaded after doing a factory default, more information [here](https://docs.crp.to/usersguide.html#configurable-wipe-mode)" type="default" %}

 ![](https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/master/images/pref.png)

-{% include note.html content="This ensures that after a factory default occurs there is not a way of determining what edition of firmware had been previously loaded on the device.
-This also requires re-loading the firmware through the OnlyKey app." %}

 ## Plausible Deniability FAQ

 Q - Is it believable that my OnlyKey only has one profile (only 12 slots used)?
-A - We actually sell quite a few [international travel edition Onlykeys](https://onlykey.io/products/onlykey-international-travel-edition-w-stealth-black-case?variant=8661476737068) so yes it is believable that you are using one of these.
-Even if you did not purchase an International Travel Edition Onlykey it is plausible that you have one because you can download and load the [international travel edition firmware here](https://github.com/trustcrypto/OnlyKey-Firmware/releases).
-People buy these when they live in or want to travel places where strong encryption may be banned.
+A - We sell quite a few [international travel edition Onlykeys](https://onlykey.io/products/onlykey-international-travel-edition-w-stealth-black-case?variant=8661476737068) so yes it is believable that you are using one of these.
+It is also believable that you did not purchase an International Travel Edition Onlykey but followed the guide [here](https://docs.crp.to/ite.html) in order to prepare for traveling.
+The international travel edition firmware is made for use in places where strong encryption may be controlled or banned.

+Q - Is having wipe mode set to "Full Wipe" an indicator that device is using plausible deniability?
+A - We recommend that all users desiring the highest level of security enable full wipe.
+This is described in the user's guide and in the [international travel edition guide](https://docs.crp.to/ite.html) as it ensures that no data or meta data such as what version of firmware was loaded is available to an adversary.

 Q - Why not just give an adversary your self-destruct PIN?
 A - If you are not concerned with plausible deniability then yes the self-destruct pin would be fine.
 The adversary would obviously know that this was intentional.